hhuynh15/hhuynh15.github.io/_posts/2022-07-05-wifi-brute-forcing-with-hashcat.md

 The first flag in this command, `-m` will specify the hashmode to use for this attack.
 Since we will be cracking WPA/WPA2 we will be specifying `22000` for the mode.
 You can find a full list of different hashmodes [here](https://hashcat.net/wiki/doku.php?id=example_hashes).
 The next flag is the `-a` flag and will specify the attack mode for this command execution.
 For this example we will be doing a brute force attack which will iterate through every possible variation to find the right combination so we will set the attack mode to `3`.
 You can read more about the different attack modes [here](https://hashcat.net/wiki/doku.php?id=hashcat).
 And finally the `?d` at the end of the command specifies which character type to try when performing the attack.
 There are four different character types: digits, uppercase, lowercase, and special characters.
 The `?d` denotes digits.
 We will try an alphanumeric attack in a later example.

+If you have any additional information that might help narrow down the attack be sure to take advantage of it as it could make the difference between waiting a week for the password to get cracked to a few hours.
+To give an example, an offensive security expert went around sniffing for wireless passwords and was able to crack a good amount of them by only guessing ten digit numbers cause many people were using their phone numbers as their passwords.
+Below we will show examples of different attack vectors and ways you can narrow your search.

 # Different Brute Force Attacks

 ## Using a wordlist